lyndskg/posh-a-matic/README.md

 ### <ins>Closet Size</ins>:

 The latest version of this code will automatically scroll to the end of your active listings in your closet.
-You should no longer need to adjust the number of possible scrolls (default, `n` = 1000).
+You should no longer need to adjust the number of possible scrolls (default, `n` = 1000). &nbsp;

 If you desired to share only part of your closet, you could descrease the number of scrolls with the `-n` parameter:

-* Scroll only 1 times: `python share.py -n 1`
+`python share.py -n 1`

+__<ins>Note</ins>:__ *The code above scrolls only 1 time.*

 <p align="right"><a href="#top">(back to top)</a></p>